 When at times we really need help, we all wish that others could lend a helping hand; in turn, you should consider others and see what it is like to be in their shoes at those times.
 When others need help, you will be more willing to lend a hand.

 Enjoying helping others is not seeking something in return.
 To have empathy for others is being able to put yourself in someone else’s shoes.
-Of course, a person who enjoys and is willing to help others, in return finds other people enjoying helping him or her.
+Of course, a person who enjoys and is willing to help others, in return finds other people enjoy helping him or her.

 So sharing and helping others is rewarding in itself.